The Last Secrets of Machu Picchu

 Produced by Jungle Doc Productions.

-The story begins in 2010, when David Crespy, a French engineer on holiday in Peru, thought he had by chance, discovered a “secret door” at the foot of one of the Machu Picchu main temples.
-But in Peru, no payed attention to him.
-In 2011, he took contact with the French explorer Thierry Jamin.
-Skeptical at first, he was soon convinced of Crespy’s discovery.
-He formulated an hypothesis about the presence of burial chambers still intact, in the heart of the Inca citadel.
-In April 2012, Jamin and his group got the go-ahead from the Peruvian Ministry of Culture to perform electromagnetic resonances at the supposed site of the funeral site.
-Electromagnetic resonances are performed in April 2012.
-They soon discovered the existence of a staircase, leading to a quadrangular room, then to a dozen of cavities with human dimensions.
-Probably graves.
-But they also discovered the presence of large deposits of non-ferrous metal objects (silver and / or gold).
+The story begins in 2010, when David Crespy, a French engineer on vacation in Peru, thinks he has stumbled upon a “secret door” at the foot of one of the main temples at Machu Picchu.
+But in Peru, no one listens to him.
+In 2011, he contacts French explorer Thierry Jamin.
+Initially skeptical, Jamin was soon convinced by Crespy’s discovery.
+He hypothesized that there were still intact burial chambers at the heart of the Inca citadel.
+In April 2012, Jamin and his group obtained the green light from the Peruvian Ministry of Culture to carry out electromagnetic resonance surveys at the supposed location of the burial site.
+The electromagnetic resonance tests were carried out in April 2012.
+They revealed the existence of a staircase leading to a quadrangular room, then to a dozen cavities of human dimensions.
+These were undoubtedly tombs.
+But they also discovered the presence of large deposits of non-ferrous metal objects (silver and/or gold).

 David Crespy was right.
 This is a major discovery.
-Perhaps the Inca Pachacútec mausoleum, the founder of Machu Picchu… but above all, of the Inca Empire !
-On September 5th 2012, Peruvian authorities acknowledged officially the discovery made by Thierry Jamin and the Inkari Institute.
-But the affair began a little complicated when Thierry presented a new project, whose goal would be to open the famous entrance.
-The headmaster of the Machu Picchu Sanctuary, in collusion with the regional director of the Ministry of Culture (later dismissed and prosecuted for embezzlement), tried by all means to prevent this new project.
-Then they generated a brutal campaign of controversy against Thierry Jamin, where accusations, insults and false rumors were used.
-Death threats soon increased at the French explorer home.
-He was called “false archaeologist” and accused of wanting to “destroy Machu Picchu”.
+Perhaps the mausoleum of Inca Pachacútec, the founder of Machu Picchu… but above all of the Inca Empire!
+On September 5, 2012, the Peruvian authorities officially recognized the discovery made by Thierry Jamin and the Inkari Institute.
+But things got complicated when Thierry and his team presented a new project aimed at opening the famous entrance.
+The head of the Machu Picchu Sanctuary, in collusion with the regional director of the Ministry of Culture (later dismissed and prosecuted for embezzlement), tried everything in their power to prevent this new project.
+They launched a brutal smear campaign against Thierry Jamin, using accusations, insults, and false rumors.
+Death threats soon arrived at the French explorer’s home.
+He was called a “fake archaeologist” and accused of wanting to “destroy Machu Picchu.”